Petroleum industry in Nigeria: Downstream

-A decade from 1979 to 1989, petrol consumption in Nigeria increased from 2.3 million metric tons (MMT) to 4.4 MMT, an average annual increase of 7.5%.
-In 1989, petrol consumption grew by 12.8%.
+A decade from 1979 to 1989, motor spirit consumption in Nigeria increased from 2.3 million metric tons (MMT) to 4.4 MMT, an average annual increase of 7.5%.
+In 1989, motor spirit consumption grew by 12.8%.
 Nigeria's total petroleum refining capacity currently is 450000 oilbbl per day, however, only 240000 oilbbl per day was allotted during the 1990s.
 Subsequently, crude oil production for refineries was reduced further to as little as 75000 oilbbl per day, during the regime of Sanni Abacha.
-There are four major oil refineries: the Warri Refinery and Petrochemical Plant, which can process 125000 oilbbl of crude per day, the New Port Harcourt Refinery, which can produce 150000 oilbbl per day (there is also an 'Old' Port Harcourt Refinery with negligible production), as well as the now defunct Kaduna Refinery.
+There are four major oil refineries: the Warri Refining and Petrochemicals Company plant, which can process 125000 oilbbl of crude per day, the New Port Harcourt Refinery, which can produce 150000 oilbbl per day (there is also an 'Old' Port Harcourt Refinery with negligible production), as well as the now defunct Kaduna Refinery.
 The Port Harcourt and Warri Refineries both operate at only 30% capacity.
 The Dangote Refinery, expected to open during the fourth quarter of 2022 will have a daily refining capacity of 650000 oilbbl, increasing Nigeria's refining capacity to over 1000000 oilbbl per day.